ReScience/rescience.github.io/ten-years.md

   do not remember how to run your program, etc.

-* **Step 3** You have to write a reproducibility report for ReScience (any number of page) and submit it.
+* **Step 3** You have to write a reproducibility report for ReScience (any number of pages) and submit it.
 You'll have to indicate that this submission is for the ten years special issue.

-* **Step 4** Interact with reviewers during the open peer review and have your article publihsed open access (no APC, ReScience is free to read and free to publish).
+* **Step 4** Interact with reviewers during the open peer review and have your article published open access (no APC, ReScience is free to read and free to publish).

 * **Step 5** Come to visit us in Bordeaux and attend the workshop in June (date